ucuppp123/C-Praktikum/readme.md

 #sometimes coding is very boring like yourself :v

-just wake and coding again
+just wake up and coding again